-APOLLO-EU (Alliance Platform for Liveable and Low-Carbon Communities in Europe) aims to support the uptake of the Clean Bus Deployment Initiative (CBDI) across the European Member States.
+APOLLO-EU (Alliance Platform for Liveable and Low-Carbon Communities in Europe) aims to support the Clean Bus Deployment Initiative (CBDI) uptake across the European Member States.

 The project aims to create a platform for cities, public transport operators and authorities, infrastructure providers, OEMs, financing entities as well civil society representatives to boost clean bus deployment across Europe as an alternative to cars.
 This platform brings together European transport authorities and operators with varying degrees of clean bus deployment know-how to boost and support the exchange of knowledge and expertise.
-APOLLO-EU is comprehensive in that it covers all kinds of clean vehicles, battery-electric, fuel cell, CNG, battery-trolleys as well as plug-in hybrids.
+APOLLO-EU is comprehensive in that it covers all kinds of clean vehicles, battery-electric, fuel cell, CNG, battery trolleys, and plug-in hybrids.

 APOLLO-EU is a service contract by the European Commission and is coordinated by UITP - International Association of Public Transport.
 Project Partners include POLIS, FIT Consulting Srl, Rupprecht Consult GmbH, and Thinkstep AG.